andrewprock/pokerstove/README.md

 From there you can run the cmake gui as in windows.
 This will create an XCode project which should compile the sample utility.
 Alternatively, follow the command  line `cmake` instructions in the [Linux section](#linux).

+# Python support

+Python support is done via swig integration.
+This has only been developed and tested for Ubuntu at this point in time.

+In order for python libraries to work, you will need to install:

+    suto apt install python3 swig

+If you would like to also build the Python library as well, append the directive when the first cmake invocation is run:

+    cmake -DCMAKE_BUILD_TYPE=Release -S \. -B build -DBUILD_PYTHON=ON

+Once you have built the project with Python support there will be a python loader file and a shared object file.
+To test run the script from the build directory:

+    PYTHONPATH=python/pokerstove/pyPeval/ ../src/lib/python/test-python

+For regular use you'll want to export the PYTHONPATH variable to your
+shell:

+    export PYTHONPATH=~/git/pokerstove/build/python/pokerstove/pyPeval